Cycling in the United States: Culture

-Another article by Journal of Transport Geography suggests that this socioeconomic inequality regarding bicycle infrastructure is due to the belief of a higher demand for said infrastructure in dense and urban areas, which is generally linked to high-income, high-education communities.
+Another article in Journal of Transport Geography suggests that this socioeconomic inequality regarding bicycle infrastructure is due to the belief of a higher demand for said infrastructure in dense and urban areas, which is generally linked to high-income, high-education communities.
 The authors also suggested a motivating factor of bicycle infrastructure development is its economic potential of returning highly educated Americans back to the cities.

 As a sport

 Lance Armstrong was one of the United States' most successful cyclists.

 Ayesha McGowan became the first African American female professional road cyclist.
 Major Taylor was the first African American world champion in cycling.